 Informed assessment of proposals is a critical aspect of MBIE's investment process, as it forms the basis of MBIE's funding recommendations.
 We have selected you and other Assessors based on your knowledge and experience.
 You have not been selected as a 'representative' of a particular organisation or sector.
 The names of all Assessors and their affiliated organisations are published on MBIE's website.

 The experience and expertise that you bring to the investment process is greatly appreciated.
-Over the past decade, PreSeed has been one of the key tools for improving the impact of our investment in research.
 Thank you for supporting MBIE's science investment processes.

 Dr. Prue Williams

 PNW2.

 GENERAL MANAGER, Science System Investment and Performance Ministry of Business, Innovation & Employment